bbc/audio-orchestration/Readme.md

 npm run dev
 ```

-Note that you will have to set up a cloud-sync server and add its address to the template's `index.html` configuration before you can connect devices.
-See the [template documentation](./packages/template/Readme.md) for more information.
+See the [template documentation](packages/template/Readme.md) for how to configure a Cloud-Sync server, if the experimental peer-to-peer synchronisation adapter does not meet your needs.

 # Advanced usage

-If needed, you can also install our pre-built packages by specifying the GitHub Package Registry for the `@bbc` scope in an `.npmrc` file for your project.
+If you need to use the core library outside of a custom template based on this repositoy, you may also install our pre-built packages by specifying the GitHub Package Registry for the `@bbc` scope in an `.npmrc` file for your project.

 ```sh
 echo "@bbc:registry=https://npm.pkg.github.com" >> .npmrc